Neyt/prosthetic-leg/README.md

 # prosthetic-leg
-prosthetic leg for low income income in developing countries
+prosthetic leg for low income income in developing countries.

+Prosthetic legs are very expensive, between $3000 each,  and $500 in maintenance a year.
+This project looks to create better Prosthetic legs at a fraction of the cost. ($399).